Cloudxtreme/RCbot/README.md

-LCbot
+RCbot
 =====

-LCbot is an IRC chat bot for the #LaunchCode room on freenode, written in Java
+RCbot is an implementation of pircbotx, focused on modularity.
+Written in java, it is designed to be used in a variety of different chatrooms in IRC.